Lonrai

 Lonrai (/fr/) is a commune in the Orne department in north-western France.

-World War II
+History - World War II

 After the liberation of the area by Allied Forces in August 1944, engineers of the Ninth Air Force IX Engineering Command began construction of a combat Advanced Landing Ground outside of the town.
 Declared operational on 3 September, the airfield was designated as "A-45", it was used by several combat units until November when the units moved into Central France.
 Afterward, the airfield was closed.

+Geography

+The commune is made up of the following collection of villages and hamlets, Lonrai, La Rangée, La Touche, Cuissaye, Beaubourdel, Les Maisons Brûlées, Le Bois Hébert and Montperthuis.